 The new law allows for several exemptions from the penalty, including when health insurance is deemed unaffordable or when a resident has a coverage gap of three consecutive months or less.
 California also offers financial assistance, in addition to federal subsidies for low-income residents purchasing insurance through the Covered California exchange.

-California has a different schedule for open enrollment than the federal government.
-Here’s the dates you need to know.
+California has a different schedule for open enrollment than the federal government and is one of several states to push back the last day to enroll in health insurance.
+Here are the dates you need to know.

 Open enrollment for federally-run ACA exchanges: November 1 through December 15.